UniversityofPortland/moodle-assign_mahara/README.md

 - XML-RPC integration with a Mahara installation
 - Select portfolio
-- If multiple submissions are allow, it release a previously selected submission
+- If multiple submissions are allowed, it release a previously selected submission
 - Abides by Moodle assignments config options
 - Popup for quickly looking at submission (no windows... no tabs)

 ## Requirements

-- Moodle 2.2+
+- Moodle 2.3+
-- [Update Mahara local plugin][1]
+- [Updated Mahara local plugin][1]
 - [Mahara Feedback plugin][2] (Optional, but reccommended)

 ## Installation